EcaDigital-IB/libs_edu_ciaa_baremetal/README.md

 ## Usage
  - From command line type `make all` or simply `make`
- - With board connected, type `make download`.
-This deploys program to target board
+ - With board connected, type `make download`, this deploys the program to target board
  - In order to erase chip, type `make erase`
  - For debugging, in another console, type `make openocd`.
 This starts openocd which listens for gdb connections
  - In the main console type `make debug`.
 This start gdb and connects with openocd, deploys code to target's flash and starts execution